 Choose how to stay HIV negative

 You probably know about condoms already.
-They’re a cheap (even free in some places!) and trusted form of preventing HIV and other STIs that have been instrumental in our goal to ending HIV.
+They’re a cheap (even free in some places!) and trusted form of preventing the transmission of HIV and other STIs that have been instrumental in our goal to ending HIV.
 In addition to condoms, there have been other new biomedical strategies that have been proven to be as effective as condoms and are already being used by a lot of gay guys.

 For HIV negative men, using PrEP (pre-exposure prophylaxis) is another way to ensuring you stay HIV negative.
 It involves taking HIV medication before sex to protect against HIV, either daily (for all people at risk of HIV including trans men and women) or on-demand (cisgender men only) which requires a specific dosing schedule.
 The idea of taking medication if you’re not sick might sound odd or discomforting, but PrEP can relieve anxieties you might have around sex, and there are ways of accessing it without any cost.
 Getting onto PrEP involves a simple screening process and requires commitment.
 Much like committing to a personal budget plan, you benefit from PrEP by sticking to it.

 The idea of UVL (undetectable viral load) is a strategy that HIV positive guys can use to ensure they won’t transmit the virus.
 They take treatment which reduces the amount of HIV in their body to low, undetectable levels.
 It helps improve their health and, as research tells us, has a zero risk of transmission.
 Incredible!